 The payback period is computed using this method by dividing the annualized cash inflows that a project or product is estimated to generate by the amount of money initially spent.

 It is possible to obtain an accurate estimate of payback duration using the averaging method when cash flows budgets are predicted to be consistent.
 However, if the company expects to experience significant growth shortly, the payback period may be too long to justify.

 This formula begins by removing single annual cash inflows from the initial cash outflow to arrive at a net cash outflow.
 In contrast to the averaging approach, the subtraction method is most successful when cash flows are expected to change over several years instead of the average practice.

 Because payback periods only assess cash flows up to the point at which a corporation’s initial investment is recouped, they do not consider any additional profits a company may generate.
 As a result, if a company is just concerned with short-term returns on investment, it may miss out on the long-term potential.

-For example, it may take time for a product or service to mature and get traction among a larger audience through good word of mouth.
+For example, it may take time for a product manager‘s product or service to mature and get traction among a larger audience through good word of mouth.
 Companies that fail to recognize this potential are at risk of missing out on essential business prospects.

 Another difficulty is that a product or project may take longer to recoup investments than a company is comfortable with.
 However, it may still be beneficial to the brand and the company’s reputation in the long run.
 On the other hand, the payback period methodology does not consider this, focusing instead on short-term advantages.